-About Public Safety Strategies Group
+Public Safety Strategies Group and our Network of Experts

 Public Safety Strategies Group (PSSG) provides subject matter expertise and consulting services for public, private, and non-profit entities.
 With a wealth of law enforcement, public safety, corrections, justice and government experience, and decades of public service and leadership, PSSG experts are engaged across the country, working with clients in resolving complex issues related to public safety.
+PSSG is the only sheriff-led consulting group in the country, with a network of retired sheriffs and agency leaders, each one recognized and recognizable in their communities for their extraordinary service at all levels of government: local, state and national level.

 PSSG experts partner in national research studies, provide security assessments and technical expertise for large and small businesses, serve as senior experts for government agencies, develop public policy initiatives, advocate for policy and best practice advancements, and provide guidance in organizational leadership and management.